 This course offers students an opportunity to learn the fundamentals of producing commercials, public service announcements, and news packages.
-This includes operating video cameras, mixing audio, utilizing lighting techniques, non-linear digital editing, production planning, broadcast writing, and broadcast speaking.
+This includes operating video cameras, mixing audio, utilizing techniques, non-linear lighting digital editina. production planning, broadcast writing, and broadcast speaking.
 Students will strengthen their writing and speaking skills and will learn how to effectively communicate a message.
-Students will also study and engage in class discussions about the First Amendment and issues pertaining to bias, ethics, and newsworthiness.
+Students will also study and engage in class discussions about the First Amendment issues pertaining ethics, and to bias, and newsworthiness.
 Students who are considering a career in broadcasting and/ or production should take this class.
 Student projects will have the opportunity to be included in the school announcements.
 A course fee will be assessed. ( preference will be given to upperclassmen)